Military Through the Ages

 March 19-20 • 9 a.m. to 5 p.m.

-In just one weekend, visitors can experience centuries of military history during Jamestown Settlement’s time-honored “Military Through the Ages” event on Saturday and Sunday, March 19-20.
+In just one weekend, visitors experienced centuries of military history during Jamestown Settlement’s time-honored “Military Through the Ages” event on Saturday and Sunday, March 19-20, 2022.

-Hundreds of re-enactors will portray soldiers and military encounters from the medieval period, War of 1812, Napoleonic Wars and American Civil War.
-Re-enactors depicting World Wars I and II, and the Vietnam War will take visitors through the 20th century.
-The U.S. Army Transportation Museum and Quartermaster Museum and the Virginia Army National Guard 111th Field Artillery will represent the present day.
+Hundreds of re-enactors portrayed soldiers and military encounters from the medieval period, War of 1812, Napoleonic Wars and American Civil War.
+Re-enactors depicting World Wars I and II, and the Vietnam War took visitors through the 20th century.
+The U.S. Army Transportation Museum and Quartermaster Museum and the Virginia Army National Guard 111th Field Artillery represented the present day.

 Military Aspects at Jamestown Settlement

 Arms, armor and military accouterments of 17th-century Virginia can be seen year-round inside Jamestown Settlement’s extensive galleries, featuring films and interactive exhibits that tell the story of America’s first permanent English colony and of the Powhatan Indian, English and West Central African cultures in 1600s Virginia.

 Visitors can immerse themselves in life of early Virginia in outdoor re-creations of a 1610-14 English fort, a Paspahegh town, and three re-created ships that brought English colonists to Virginia in 1607.